Governance and Nominating Committee

 - Establish, implement and monitor the processes for consideration of stockholder proposals properly submitted in accordance with the provisions of the Bylaws.

-- Review all stockholder proposals properly submitted to the Corporation in accordance with the provisions of the Bylaws (including any proposal relating to the nomination of a member of the Board) and recommend to the Board appropriate action on each such proposal with input from an independent advisor and/or legal counsel, as appropriate.
+- Review all stockholder proposals properly submitted to the Company in accordance with the provisions of the Bylaws (including any proposal relating to the nomination of a member of the Board) and recommend to the Board appropriate action on each such proposal with input from an independent advisor and/or legal counsel, as appropriate.

-- Review and evaluate at least annually (a) any enterprise risks delegated to the Committee by the Board and (b) enterprise risks that are within the purview of the Committee’s expertise, including the effectiveness of any practices of the Corporation that could mitigate such risks.
+- Review and evaluate at least annually (a) any enterprise risks delegated to the Committee by the Board and (b) enterprise risks that are within the purview of the Committee’s expertise, including the effectiveness of any practices of the Company that could mitigate such risks.

 The Committee shall periodically review and reassess the adequacy of this Charter and propose any changes to the Board for approval.

 The Committee shall have the authority, to the extent it deems necessary or appropriate, to retain a search firm to be used to identify director candidates.
 The Committee shall have sole authority to retain and terminate any such search firm, including sole authority to approve the firm's fees and other retention terms.
 The Committee shall also have authority, to the extent it deems necessary or appropriate, to retain other advisors, including outside legal counsel.
-The Corporation will provide for appropriate funding, as determined by the Committee, for payment of compensation to any search firm or other advisors employed by the Committee.
+The Company will provide for appropriate funding, as determined by the Committee, for payment of compensation to any search firm or other advisors employed by the Committee.

 The Committee shall conduct its business in accordance with this Charter and any direction by the Board.
 The Committee shall report, at least annually, to the Board.
-Prior to the annual meeting of stockholders, the Committee will recommend to the Board persons to be the Director nominees of the Board for the election of whom the Board will solicit proxies.
-As part of the process, the Committee will consider candidates recommended by stockholders of the Corporation.
+Prior to the annual meeting of stockholders, the Committee will recommend to the Board persons to be the director nominees of the Board for the election of whom the Board will solicit proxies.
+As part of the process, the Committee will consider candidates recommended by stockholders of the Company.

-The Committee will meet at least two (2) times during the Corporation's fiscal year and more often as needed to act upon any matter within the scope of this Charter.
+The Committee will meet at least two (2) times during the Company's fiscal year and more often as needed to act upon any matter within the scope of this Charter.
 The Committee may establish its own schedule, which it will provide to the Board in advance.

 The Committee will maintain written minutes of its meetings, which minutes will be filed with the minutes of the meetings of the Board.